 Absorption can also be affected by your gut health and microbiome (that is, the 100 trillion microorganisms living in your gut).
 So, not only is a healthy gut vital to ensure proper absorption of the nutrients you are feeding your body, but poor gut health can also directly impact the health of your skin.

 When we experience poor gut health or imbalances in our microbiome, this can lead to sluggish digestion and detoxification, potentially resulting in breakouts, puffiness and poor skin tone and texture.
-In more severe cases, this can develop into leaky gut, which can lead to premature ageing, skin sensitivity and inflammatory skin conditions.
+In more severe cases, this can develop into leaky gut, which can lead to premature aging, skin sensitivity and inflammatory skin conditions.

-If you are thinking of taking an ingestible beauty product to help boost your skin health, it’s important that you also support your gut health and microbiome with naturally fermented foods, as well as pre- and probiotics to create the best environment for maximum absorption within your body.
+If you are thinking of taking an ingestible beauty + wellness product to help boost your skin health, it’s important that you also support your gut health and microbiome with naturally fermented foods, as well as pre- and probiotics to create the best environment for maximum absorption within your body.

 It’s no secret that healthy skin starts from within and requires dedicated care over a lifetime.
-So, if you are not eating enough nutrient-dense foods in your diet, you may want to consider incorporating a natural ingestible beauty product into your long-term skincare routine.
+So, if you are not eating enough nutrient-dense foods in your diet, you may want to consider incorporating a natural ingestible beauty wellness product into your long-term skincare routine.
 This way, you can ensure that your skin is not only receiving, but also efficiently absorbing all the essential nutrients it needs to stay nourished and healthy.

 Save 20% on your first purchase when you sign up to our newsletter below.